The SoLuna Calendar is being updated to match a SoLux Clock system that is a part of the overarching SoLunAstraLux system of measurement & recording

-This is a website made to explain a newly created calendar system that is not based on an older system and meant to foster positive productive change in our species.
+This is a website made to explain a newly created calendar system that is not based on an older system and meant to foster positive productive change in our species based in the English language & alphabetical with finger countable time periods, those being 3, 4, 5, and 6 (maybe 16) in the SoLuna calendar system versus 7, 12, 28, 29, 30, and 31 in the Gregorian calendar system.

-The West's current calendar system, the Gregorian, has been in place for more than 400 years, was based on an even older flawed calendar system, and relies on spurious-to-the-present year & day markers to determine 'when' it is.
-In the last 100 years, let alone last 50 years, we have been able to measure Time with much greater accuracy but still have leap years, months named after the wrong number in a dead language, and time periods that are rather hard for human minds to wrap their heads around.
-The Gregorian is also Latin language based, Roman Catholic, and, as previously stated, from a time period well outside the lifetime of anyone living today.
-Why not anglicize, secularize, and bring reference times closer to a human time scale of less than 100 years versus keeping a system where we label this year as 2020 Anno Domini?
+The West's current calendar system, the Gregorian calendar system, has been in place for more than 400 years, was based on an even older flawed calendar system, the Julian calendar system, and relies on spurious-to-the-present year & day markers to determine 'when' or 'what date' it is.
+In the last 100 years, let alone the last 50 years, we have been able to measure Time with much greater accuracy but still have leap years, months named after the wrong number in a dead language, and time periods that are rather hard for human minds to wrap their heads around.
+The Gregorian is Latin language based, Roman Catholic in origin, and, as previously stated, from a time period well outside the lifetime of anyone living today.
+Why not anglicize, secularize, and bring reference times closer to a human time scale of less than 100 years versus keeping a system where we label this years well into 2000 years since a religious figure lived?

 The year is then split up into Dureens, which are the durations of time between the day of a full moon and the day before it's following new moon as well as the time between the day of a new moon and the day before it's following full moon.
-There are 24-25 (maybe 26, I haven't crunched enough numbers yet) Dureens each year and 14-16 days each Dureen .
-In the case of extremely disruptive outerspatial events like asteroids slamming into the Earth, Moon, or another celestial being with enough mass to affect lunar and planetal orbits, this calendar system could become useless.
+There are 24 or 25 (maybe 26, I haven't crunched enough numbers yet) Dureens each year and 14-16 days each Dureen .
+In the case of extremely disruptive outerspatial events like asteroids slamming into the Earth, Moon, or another celestial being with enough mass to affect lunar and planetal orbits, this calendar system could become useless but so would the current Gregorian and even more so with it being separate from the movement of celestial occurrences.
 For a more scientific and "exact" calendar and time system, you must go with quantum measurements or at least atomic ones not lining up with planetary movement at the slightest.

 Each Dureen is split into 3 Sectoons.
 The first 2 Sectoons are 5 days each and the last can be 4-6 days.

-When determining what year it is, you count back the years it has been since the last new year fell on the hibernal solstice.
-This happens about every 30 years and the last was just over 9 years ago (Gregorian year 2014AD) so this year (Gregorian year 2023AD) would be labelled as 9S, for 9 years (S)ince the last new/full moon Northern hemisphere hibernal solstice.
+When determining what year it is, you count back the years it has been since the last new moon or full moon fell on the hibernal solstice.
+This happens about every 30 years and the last was in the Gregorian year of 2014AD so the Gregorian year 2026AD) would be labelled as 12S, for 12 years (S)ince the last new moon or full moon Northern hemisphere hibernal solstice.
 Years before then are simply referred to as how many years ago it was to keep from doing unneeded math.
 Still figuring out how, where, what, and when all these should be measured from for world wide sameness of "when" it is but for now just using data from the mid northwestern of the Eastern US timezone.

 Days are labelled per Dureen, not Sectoon.
 New moon days, full moon days, equinoxes, and solstices are observed and named also.